On the Space of Ergodic Measures for the Horocycle Flow on Strata of Abelian Differentials: Introduction

 In \cite{CSW} it is shown that horocycle {\em orbit closures} can have dramatically differently behavior from unipotent orbit closures in homogeneous dynamics but Theorem~\ref{thm:intro} is the first result asserting that horocycle {\em measures} display different behavior from those in homogeneous dynamics.

 Theorem~\ref{thm:intro} has additional dynamical consequences.
-Ratner showed that if $U_t$ is any 1-parameter unipotent flow on a (finite volume) homogeneous space then the orbit of every point equidistributes for some $U_t$-ergodic measure \cite{ratner}.
-This property does not hold for $u_t$ acting on $\HH_1(2)$.
+Ratner showed that if $V$ is any one-parameter unipotent flow on a (finite volume) homogeneous space then the orbit of every point equidistributes towards some $V$-ergodic measure \cite{ratner}.
+This property does not hold for $U$ acting on $\HH_1(2)$.

 \begin{cor} There exists a dense $\mrm{G}_\d$ subset $S\subset\HH_1(2)$, so that for every $x \in S$, there is a function $f\in C_c\big(\HH_1(2)\big)$, such that the limit of $\frac 1 T \int_0^T f(u_tx)\;dt$ does not exist as $T \to \infty$.
-In particular, every $x\in S$ fails to be generic with respect to any $u_t$-invariant measure. \end{cor}
+In particular, every $x\in S$ fails to be generic with respect to any $U$-invariant measure. \end{cor}

 A non-genericity result analogous to Corollary~\ref{cor:nongen} for the 9-dimensional stratum $\HH_1(1,1)$ was established in~\cite{CSW} by fundamentally different methods.
 That work relied on the existence of surfaces with minimal non-uniquely ergodic horizontal foliations, while no such surfaces exist in $\HH(2)$.